Studies: Traumatic Brain Injury Connection With Energy Drinks

 Youth and taking risks is what Ehline had in common with modern kids.
 And the recent study linking these drinks to brain issues has come off as a massive shock for drinkers of energy drinks and companies that make them.
 But the case is not that severe right now in the news or with stores selling these beverages.

 Studies paid for by the beverage industry and those by energy drink opponents remain in conflict.
 So presently, the connection seems feeble and indirect.
 Also, doctors reported that the likelihood of people with traumatic brain injuries downing copious amounts of energy drinks is much higher than those with no brain injury.

 It appears this is true.
 We all know Marines, SEALS, and soldiers love their Red Bull, and we know they have been blown up a lot due to roadside bombs, so it makes sense they would continue drinking these addictive beverages.
 Of special interest, energy drink usage was seven times greater in people with traumatic brain injury in the most recent studies.

 And this statistic is quite a significant number since teenaged kids were the focus of the study.
 Again, it makes sense, as the average Marine is a teenager upon enlistment.
 The study found out that teens with brain injury had had at least five energy drinks in just one week.
 This particular study got published in a prestigious journal that goes by the name of PLOS One.
 The first study took into consideration was in 2013.
 And in that particular study, there were a little more than 10,000 students as part of the survey.
 The students that participated in 2013 were from grades 7 to 12.

 The chances of teen head injury victims consuming energy drinks in the past year were two times higher than a kid with no head injuries.
 Furthermore, it was observed that these teens did not take only energy drinks but had resorted to a mixture of energy drinks with alcohol.
-Researchers conducted the same study for students involved in some sport.
+Researchers conducted the same study for students involved in some sports.